 What Makes Merino Wool Different

 Merino wool comes from Merino sheep, a breed prized for the exceptional fineness of its fleece (measured in microns — most merino trekking apparel uses 17–21 micron fibres, compared to 30+ microns for standard wool).
-This fineness eliminates the itchiness of traditional wool.
+This fineness eliminates the itchiness of traditional wool, so even people who can't tolerate ordinary wool sweaters usually find quality merino comfortable against the skin.

 Key merino properties: